Jack L. Bridges was a long time lawman in Kansas and a U.S. Deputy Marshal.

-Jack L. Bridges (1833-1915) – Born in Maine in 1833, Bridges moved westward where he landed in Kansas City.
+Born in Maine in 1833, Bridges moved westward when he grew up and landed in Kansas City.
 There he served as a lawman for 15 years before becoming a U.S. Deputy Marshal in 1869.
 Working under U.S. Marshals, Dana Houston and William S. Tough out of the Wichita, Kansas Court, he was first assigned to Hays City, Kansas.

-Since Bridges worked the western part of Kansas he was often called to work with the Cavalry at Fort Supply, Oklahoma curtailing Indian attacks on white settlers and arresting Indians who had violated laws.
-In this capacity, he often worked with famed frontier marshal, U.S. Deputy Ben Williams, who was respected among the Comanche, Cheyenne and Arapaho tribes.
+Since Bridges worked in the western part of Kansas he was often called to work with the Cavalry at Fort Supply, Oklahoma curtailing Indian attacks on white settlers and arresting Indians who had violated laws.
+In this capacity, he often worked with the famed frontier marshal, U.S. Deputy Ben Williams, who was respected among the Comanche, Cheyenne, and Arapaho tribes.

 Severely wounded, Bridges returned to his birthplace in Maine to recuperate from his wounds.
 Once he was healed, he headed west again, first to Colorado and then back to Kansas, where he settled in Dodge City.
 On July 8, 1882, he became the city marshal and a few days later the Dodge City Times commented on his appointment: